camdenslade/glyph/README.md

 The GPU path runs two passes per frame:

-1. **Rect pass** — each `Rect` and `Button` background is drawn with a WGSL SDF shader that produces anti-aliased rounded corners at any radius.
+1. **Rect pass**: each `Rect` and `Button` background is drawn with a WGSL SDF shader that produces anti-aliased rounded corners at any radius.
-2. **Text pass** — glyphs are shaped by cosmic-text, packed into a 1024×1024 atlas, and rendered via a second pipeline that samples the atlas alpha and applies vertex color.
+2. **Text pass**: glyphs are shaped by cosmic-text, packed into a 1024x1024 atlas, and rendered via a second pipeline that samples the atlas alpha and applies vertex color.

 Both pipelines use alpha blending; rects are submitted first so text always composites on top.